-- (1) A child may not be placed into or held in secure or, nonsecure, or home detention care for longer than 24 hours unless the court orders such detention care, and the order includes specific instructions that direct the release of the child from such detention care, in accordance with s.
+- nonsecure, or home detention care for longer than 24 hours unless the court orders such detention care, and the order includes specific instructions that direct the release of the child from such detention care, in accordance with s.
 985.255.
 The order shall be a final order, reviewable by appeal under s.
 985.534 and the Florida Rules of Appellate Procedure.
-Appeals of such orders shall take precedence over other appeals and other pending matters. - home detention care under a special detention order for more than 21 days unless an adjudicatory hearing for the case has been commenced in good faith by the court.
-However, upon good cause being shown that the nature of the charge requires additional time for the prosecution or defense of the case, the court may extend the length of detention for an additional 9 days if the child is charged with an offense that would be, if committed by an adult, a capital felony, a life felony, a felony of the first degree, or a felony of the second degree involving violence against any individual. - (3) Except as provided in subsection (2), a child may not be held in secure or, nonsecure, or home detention care for more
+Appeals of such orders shall take precedence over other appeals and other pending matters. - (2) A child may not be held in secure, or nonsecure, or home detention care under a special detention order for more than 21 days unless an adjudicatory hearing for the case has been commenced in good faith by the court.
+However, upon good cause being shown that the nature of the charge requires additional time for the prosecution or defense of the case, the court may extend the length of detention for an additional 9 days if the child is charged with an offense that would be, if committed by an adult, a capital felony, a life felony, a felony of the first degree, or a felony of the second degree involving violence against any individual.

-1873 than 15 days following the entry of an order of adjudication.

-985.265 Detention transfer and release; education; adult jails.-

-- (1) If a child is detained under this part, the department may transfer the child from nonsecure or home detention care to secure detention care only if significantly changed circumstances warrant such transfer. - (2) If a child is on release status and not detained under this part, the child may be placed into secure or nonsecure, or home detention care only pursuant to a court hearing in which the original risk assessment instrument and the, rescored based on newly discovered evidence or changed circumstances are introduced into evidence with a rescored risk assessment instrument with the results recommending detention, is introduced into evidence. - (3) (a) When a juvenile sexual offender is placed in detention, detention staff shall provide appropriate monitoring and supervision to ensure the safety of other children in the facility. - (b) When a juvenile sexual offender, under this subsection, is released from secure detention or transferred to home detention or nonsecure detention, detention staff shall immediately notify the appropriate law enforcement agency, and school personnel, and victim if the juvenile is charged with committing any of the following offenses or attempting to commit any of the following offenses:
+- (3) Except as provided in subsection (2), a child may not be held in secure, or nonsecure, or home detention care for more than 15 days following the entry of an order of adjudication. - Section 17.
+Section 985.265, Florida Statutes, is amended to read: - 985.265 Detention transfer and release; education; adult jails.- - (1) If a child is detained under this part, the department may transfer the child from nonsecure or home detention care to secure detention care only if significantly changed circumstances warrant such transfer. - (2) If a child is on release status and not detained under this part, the child may be placed into secure, or nonsecure, or home detention care only pursuant to a court hearing in which the original risk assessment instrument, and the rescored based on newly discovered evidence or changed circumstances are introduced into evidence with a rescored risk assessment instrument with the results recommending detention, is introduced into evidence. - (3) (a) When a juvenile sexual offender is placed in detention, detention staff shall provide appropriate monitoring and supervision to ensure the safety of other children in the